 One thing I wanted to achieve with my research project was to identify the best way to do lead generation for consultants.
 I looked at the different lead generation strategies and channels that could be used to acquire new business.

-Selling in the consulting space is very different from the consumer market – much of that difference is due to the critical importance of establishing trust in the marketing and sales process.
+Selling in the professional services space is very different from the consumer market – much of that difference is due to the critical importance of establishing trust in the marketing and sales process.
 Consulting sales are never quick transactional sales like we see in consumer sales with its impulse purchases and fast-moving consumer goods.

 At a minimum, a consulting engagement will be several weeks, with many stretching to months and even years.
 It’s even in the language – it’s an “engagement”, not a transaction.